jdunkerley/jdunkerley/alteryx-cubic-splines.md

 ![Equation of spline](/assets/spline/spline.svg)

 Now to put it all together and create a function to build the spline coefficients.
-The final part needed is to wrap it up into a function which will find *j* and then evaluate the spline.
-There is a great library in python, [bisect](https://docs.python.org/3/library/bisect.html) which will do a binary search to find *j* easily and quickly.
+The final part needed is to create a closure and wrap it up as a function which will find *j* and then evaluate the spline.
+There is an excellent library in python, [bisect](https://docs.python.org/3/library/bisect.html) which will do a binary search to find *j* easily and quickly.

 The code below implements this, and also validates the input arrays: